solo-io/gloo-mesh-use-cases/gloo-mesh/ecs/README.md

 This directory contains scripts and manifests to help you integrate Amazon Elastic Container Service (ECS) workloads into an Istio ambient mesh running on Amazon Elastic Kubernetes Service (EKS).

-This integration allows you to extend your Istio ambient mesh to include workloads running in Amazon ECS.
-The ztunnel sidecar uses IAM roles to authenticate with istiod, enabling ECS workloads to communicate securely with services in your Kubernetes cluster over mTLS.
+This integration allows you to extend your Istio ambient mesh to include workloads running in Amazon ECS by leveraging a ztunnel sidecar.
+The ztunnel sidecar uses IAM roles to authenticate with istiod, enabling ECS workloads to communicate securely with ambient mesh services in your Kubernetes cluster over mTLS.

 **Note**: ECS integration into an ambient mesh is an alpha feature in the Solo distribution of Istio version 1.28 and later, and requires an Enterprise-level license for Gloo Mesh.